 Manual documentation methods hinder your team’s productivity.
 Instead of focusing on their primary responsibilities, your employees must do administrative activities.

-Let’s examine an examples where you can automated document workflows within your workspace.
+Let’s examine examples where you can automate document workflows within your workspace.

 1- Salary or Employment Certificates

 The majority of your workers will ask for salary or employment certificates to be utilized at banks, embassies, rentals, school or university admissions, and so on.